LDAP / AD

 docker run -p 3389:389 -p 6636:636 --name openldap-server --detach bgmot42/openldap-server:0.1.1

-as their passwords.
+the word password as their passwords.

-is a member of zabbix-admins
+Users user1 and user2 is a member of zabbix-admins LDAP group.
+User

-is a member of zabbix-users
+user3 is a member of zabbix-users LDAP group.

 Optional